couchbase-examples/couchbase-tutorials/tutorial/markdown/aspnet/quickstart-csharp-aspnet-travel-sample/quickstart-csharp-aspnet-travel-sample.md

 ## Running The Tests

-We have defined unit tests using the [xunit](https://xunit.net/) nuget package for all the API end points.
-The unit tests use the same database configuration as the application.
-For the unit tests, we perform the operation using the API and confirm the results by checking the documents in the database.
+We have defined integration tests using the [xunit](https://xunit.net/) nuget package for all the API end points.
+The integration tests use the same database configuration as the application.
+For the integration tests, we perform the operation using the API and confirm the results by checking the documents in the database.
 For example, to check the creation of the document by the API, we would call the API to create the document and then read the same document from the database and compare them.
 After the tests, the documents are cleaned up by calling the DELETE endpoint

 To run the standard integration tests, use the following commands: